 Proof – 2:45 p.m.

 After shaping, gently place the dough into their baskets and the fridge for an overnight proof.

 Score + Bake – 7:45 a.m. (the next day)

-Place your baking stone and your combo cooker (I place the shallow side up on the left, and the deep side down on the right) in your oven at the bottom 1/3 position and turn it on to 510ºF for a 1 hour pre-heat.
+Place your combo cooker (I place the shallow side up on the left, and the deep side down on the right) in your oven at the bottom 1/3 position and turn it on to 450°F (232°C) to preheat.

 After one hour, take one of your loaves out of the fridge and cut a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 For the batard, I do a crescent shape along the center, and for the boule, I did a square-top as described in the Tartine books.

-Place the dough into the combo cooker and cook covered for 20 minutes at 500ºF.
-After 20 minutes reduce the heat to 450ºF, leave the dough covered and cook for an additional 10 minutes.
-After this time, take the lid off and continue to cook at 450º F for an extra 30 minutes, until done.
+Place the dough into the combo cooker and bake covered for 20 minutes.
+After 20 minutes, take the lid off and continue to bake for an additional 35 minutes, until done.

-I might venture to say these are the best set of loaves I’ve ever made, even better than my fermentation entry.
+I might venture to say these are the best set of loaves I've ever made, even better than the loaf in my fermentation post.
 The overall shape of the two is just how I had imagined, and the crumb is so very tender.
 The local Sangre de Cristo flour is something special; I am thrilled to have this resource near me.